 VI.
 Students and Curriculum

 - Continue to develop and offer courses that focus on issues of diversity in the ancient world.
-In 2018-19 we will be introducing a new course on the comparative study of slavery in ancient and modern times, which will be a COLL 300 course on the theme of “Bodies that Matter.”
-We will also be offering for the first time in several years our course on Women in Antiquity (cross-listed with GSWS).
-Both of these offerings will tie-in with the College’s observances in 2018-19 of the 100th anniversary of women students at the College and the 50th anniversary of African-Americans.
-We will also be cross-listing new courses taught by faculty in other departments that will expand our students’ exposure to issues of diversity in the ancient world, including a course on ancient Egypt offered by the History Department, and one on prophecy in classical and Biblical literature offered by Religious Studies.
+In 2018-19 we introduced a new course on the comparative study of slavery in ancient and modern times, which was a COLL 300 course on the theme of “Bodies that Matter.”
+We also offered for the first time in several years our course on Women in Antiquity (cross-listed with GSWS).
+Both of these offerings tied-in with the College’s observances in 2018-19 of the 100th anniversary of women students at the College and the 50th anniversary of African-Americans.
+We will also continue to cross-list new courses taught by faculty in other departments that will expand our students’ exposure to issues of diversity in the ancient world, including courses on ancient Egypt offered by the History Department, and one on prophecy in classical and Biblical literature offered by Religious Studies.

 - In our hiring, give strong consideration to the ways that candidates can enhance our curriculum in such areas.
 The three full-time faculty we hired in 2017-18 searches will all be able to contribute curricular material and research mentorship on pertinent topics, such as women and slaves in Athenian comedy, the forging of unique cultures in ancient Sicily through the interactions of native and immigrant groups, and the fertile interaction between Greco-Roman and ancient Near Eastern science and mythology.